Khmer language: Historical periods

-Linguistic study of the Khmer language divides its history into four periods, one of which, the Old Khmer period, is subdivided into pre-Angkorian and Angkorian.
+Linguistic study of the Khmer language divides its history into three periods, one of which, the Old Khmer period, is subdivided into pre-Angkorian and Angkorian.
 Pre-Angkorian Khmer is the Old Khmer language from 600 through 800 CE.
 Angkorian Khmer is the language as it was spoken in the Khmer Empire from the 9th century until the 13th century.

 The following centuries saw changes in morphology, phonology and lexicon.
 The language of this transition period, from about the 14th to 18th centuries, is referred to as Middle Khmer and saw borrowings from Thai in the literary register.
 Modern Khmer is dated from the 19th century to today.

 The following table shows the conventionally accepted historical stages of Khmer.